Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Uniformity for ask zeta functions of graphs

 The following operations amount to \begin{enumerate*} \item constructing a fan $\cF$ with support $\sigma$ and \item considering the cases obtained by replacing $\sigma$ by a cone in $\cF$; \end{enumerate*} this strategy is justified by Lemma~\ref{lem:WSM_Adj_base_change} and Corollary~\ref{cor:torically_torically_combinatorial}.

 Thus, by shrinking $\sigma$ via Lemma~\ref{lem:total_preorder_refinement} and using Lemma~\ref{lem:parallel_edges_1}, we may assume that $\Gamma$ has no parallel edges except possibly parallel non-loops with different signs.
-By shrinking~$\sigma$ yet further, we may also assume that for any two incident pairs of $\Gamma$, one of them dominates the other; see \S\ref{ss:surgery} for this notion.
-The last condition is clearly equivalent to the preorder $\le_\sigma$ from \S\ref{ss:cones} being \itemph{total} on elements $x + \wt(e) \in \ZZ V$ for $e\in E$ and $x\in \abs e$.
+By using Lemma~\ref{lem:total_preorder_refinement} to shrink~$\sigma$ yet further, we may also assume that the preorder $\le_\sigma$ from \S\ref{ss:cones} is \itemph{total} on elements $x + \wt(e) \in \ZZ V$ for $e\in E$ and $x\in \abs e$.
+This is equivalent to any two incident pairs of $\Gamma$ being comparable under domination; see \S\ref{ss:surgery} for the latter notion.

 \paragraph{Parallel non-loops with opposite signs.} Suppose that $\Gamma$ has parallel non-loops with opposite signs.
 In particular, $\sgn\not\equiv -1$ and we may assume that $2$ is invertible in $R$.
 Let $u,v\in V$ be distinct and let $h,i\in E$ with $\abs h = \abs i = \{u,v\}$ but $\sgn(h)\not= \sgn(i)$.
 Our assumption on dominance of incidence pairs implies that $\wt(h)\le_\sigma \wt(i)$ or $\wt(h)\ge_{\sigma} \wt(i)$.
 Without loss of generality, suppose that we are in the former case.
 Let $\bm\Gamma'$ be the \WSM{} obtained from $\bm\Gamma$ using Lemma~\ref{lem:parallel_edges_2}.
 By construction, $s(\Gamma') < s(\Gamma)$.
 Indeed, the non-loop $i$ of $\Gamma$ is a loop of $\Gamma'$ and other edges coincide in the sense that they have the same support in each multigraph.
 By induction, $\Adj(\bm\Gamma';R) = \Adj(\bm\Gamma;R)$ is torically combinatorial.\\